shubhamdhanwat/Student-Management-System-Project/README.md

 # Student-Management-System-Project
 Student Record System

-This is your major project and can be done using concepts that we studied in class.
-Please take 4-5 days and complete it.
-Since we have covered the OOPS concepts in class, you have to use them now, to create a simple Student Record System.

 Use Classes and Objects concepts to create Student class, and array/vector of objects, and write suitable member functions as well.
 Here are some of the functionalities that your code should have: